Part 1 - Calculate global mean temperature

 open netCDF files using xarray and manipulate them

-using exploratory data analyis to explore the data structure and plot a subset of the data
+using exploratory data analysis to examine the data structure and plot a subset of the data

-understand the differences between the unweighted and weighed global means
+understand the differences between weighed and unweighted global means

 see what temperature changes are projected for the next century for a high emisson scenario and how climate models can differ considerably